jvalentino/clothes-closet-rest/README.md

 - **GOOGLE_CAL_ID** - The ID of the calendaer
 - **GOOGLE_CRED_JSON** - The base64 encoded credentials.json from the Google service account
 - **SMTP_PASSWORD** - The GoDaddy SMTP password for noreply@clothescloset.app
+- **CC_EMAIL** - When sending notifications prior to appointment, this address will be included as CC, which is set to clothescloset@hebisd.edu

 It is otherwise setup to run test and check automation on code change, and then direclty deploy to production: